skeet70/django-cities-reduced-fat/docs/source/database.rst

 This command is made to be compatible with background usage like from cron, to keep the database fresh.
 So it doesn't do direct output.
-To get output from this command, simply configure a handler and formatter for `cities_light` logger.
+To get output from this command, simply configure a handler and formatter for `cities_reduced_fat` logger.
 For example::

     LOGGING = {